syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### Customization of tooltip

-The tooltip can be customized by defining a custom data template and assign to the `TooltipTemplate` property of the SfCellGrid.
+The tooltip can be customized by defining a custom data template and assign to the `TooltipTemplate` property of the Excel-like Grid.

 {% tabs %}
 {% highlight xaml %}